evetion/GeoArrays.jl/README.md

 # GeoArrays
 Simple geographical raster interaction built on top of [ArchGDAL](https://github.com/yeesian/ArchGDAL.jl/), [GDAL](https://github.com/JuliaGeo/GDAL.jl) and [CoordinateTransformations](https://github.com/FugroRoames/CoordinateTransformations.jl).

 A GeoArray is an AbstractArray, an AffineMap for calculating coordinates based on the axes and a CRS definition to interpret these coordinates into in the real world.
+It's three dimensional and can be seen as a stack (3d) of 2d geospatial rasters (bands), the dimensions are :x, :y, and :bands.
+The AffineMap and CRS (coordinates) only operate on the :x and :y dimensions.

+This packages takes its inspiration from Python's [rasterio](https://github.com/mapbox/rasterio).

 ## Installation
 ```julia